kaushalyamkb/ElectroGrid-PAF-assignment-Front-End-Kaushalya/README.md

 A micro-services-based backend system is developed for EG but the front-end is not developed.
 The online platform is expecting a rich web-based application with higher user experience.

+In this project my role is about to manage the power consumption details.

 Project OutPut :
 ![1](https://user-images.githubusercontent.com/86149391/168473687-6d14149d-c4ec-4ea5-9548-110a1cba7994.png)